Sam Nahem: War Years and Role in the Process of the Integration of Baseball

+The two teams flew to OISE’s home field in Reims for the next two games.
+The OISE team won the third game, as the New York Times reported, “behind the brilliant pitching of S/Sgt Sam Nahem,” who won a pitching duel with Blackwell to win 2-1.
+In the fourth game, the 3rd Army’s minor league pitcher Bill Ayers shut out the OISE squad, beating Day by a 5-0 margin.

+The teams returned to Nuremberg for the deciding game on September 8, 1945.
+Nahem started for the OISE team in front of over 50,000 spectators.
+After the Red Circlers scored a run and then loaded the bases with one out in the fourth inning, Nahem took himself off the mound and brought in Bob Keane, who got out of the inning unscathed and completed the game.
+The OISE team won the game 2-1.
+A Jewish Communist pitcher and two Negro Leaguers had been instrumental in winning the G.I.
+World Series.
+The Sporting News ran a photo of Nahem in its report.

+Back in France, Brigadier Gen. Charles Thrasher organized a parade and a banquet dinner, with steaks and champagne, for the OISE All-Stars.
+As historian Robert Weintraub wrote: “Day and Brown, who would not be allowed to eat with their teammates in many major-league towns, celebrated alongside their fellow soldiers.”

+In October 1945, a month after this victory which showed to thousands of Americans how integration could work, Nahem’s former boss Branch Rickey announced that Jackie Robinson had signed a contract with the Dodgers.

+Later career

+Upon joining the military in 1942, Nahem spent two years at Fort Totten, where he pitched for the Anti-Aircraft Redlegs of the Eastern Defense Command.
+He set a Sunset League record with an ERA of 0.85, and came second in batting with a .400 average.

 Nahem combined practicing law and working as a longshoremen while playing semi-professionally with the Brooklyn Bushwicks, in 1947 pitching the team to a 3–0 one-hit victory over the World Series All-Stars, which included Major League players Eddie Stanky, Ralph Branca, and Phil Rizzuto.
 After his second spell with the Phillies, for whom he pitched his last game in September 1948 at 32 years of age, he was released.

-He told an interviewer: "I’ve been mentioned in the same breath as Koufax.
-The breath usually is, ‘Sam Nahem is no Sandy Koufax.’"

 Later life

 Nahem moved to the East Bay in the San Francisco Bay area in 1955, and then to Berkeley, California, in 1964, partly due to McCarthyite blacklisting which made it difficult for him to secure employment.
 He worked at the Chevron chemical plant in Richmond for 25 years, retiring in 1980.
 During his time there he was also a rank-and-file organizer and leader for the Oil, Chemical and Atomic Workers International Union.

 Nahem died at his home in Berkeley, at the age of 88.